Updated April 15, 2021

-Price: You can kick free and live the nomad life here for around £35pp, based on two people sharing.
+Price: You can kick free and live the nomad life here for around £50 per night.

 For an ideal way to escape the world and go off grid, you can’t do better than one of these cosy cut-price pods close to the beach on the diminutive, car-free Isle of Iona.
 With room for four and a fully equipped kitchen (including microwave oven), why not bring the whole family?

 This three mile-long Hebridean island on Scotland’s western coast is a ferry-hop away from the neighbouring Isle of Mull.
 Make the most of the journey and tick off the highlight: Iona’s ancient abbey and museum, the spectacularly picturesque St Columba’s Bay and of course, the brine-fresh local seafood.

 Price: From £35 per person, per night, this glamping island paradise offers excellent value.